Factbox: Key political risks to watch in Pakistan

-ISLAMABAD Relations between the United States and its ally Pakistan, already heavily battered, have been pushed to their lowest point in years.
+ISLAMABAD Relations between the United States and its ally Pakistan, already heavily battered, have been pushed to their lowest point in years by a NATO attack that killed 24 Pakistani soldiers on November 26.

-A NATO attack killed 24 Pakistani soldiers on November 26, and in mid-December U.S. lawmakers agreed to freeze $700 million in aid to Pakistan until it gives assurances it is helping fight the spread of homemade bombs in the region.

 NATO aircraft struck two military border posts in northwest Pakistan, in the worst incident of its kind since Islamabad allied itself with Washington in 2001 in the war on militancy.